 Come with us on this, our incredible, shared journey ….

-… a strikingly beautiful, iconic Indigenous Education and Cultural Centre as a visible demonstration of reconciliation adjacent to the memorial site of the massacre of Aboriginal people at Myall Creek in 1838.
+… a strikingly beautiful, iconic Indigenous Cultural and Educational Centre in the landscaped ‘cultural precinct’ setting as a visible demonstration of reconciliation adjacent to the memorial site of the massacre of Aboriginal people at Myall Creek in 1838.

 … learning of the hundreds of massacres in the frontier wars across Australia.

 … being inspired by those from Governor to convict who just this once in our history courageously ensured justice was done.

 … being in a place of healing, and so becoming a place of vibrant cultural expression that brings all Australians together as one.

 In 2008 in his apology to the Stolen Generations then Prime Minister Kevin Rudd spoke of “the real possibility of reconciliation writ large: … reconciliation across the entire history of the often bloody encounter between those who emerged from the Dreamtime a thousand generations ago and those who … came across the seas only yesterday.”To have true reconciliation all Australians should be aware of the past massacres that occurred.
 This had led to the formation of a Joint Select Committee to work on constitutional recognition of the First Australians.

 Respected elder, Patrick Dodson, points out that, “Recognition of the First Peoples in the Constitution of a country starts to send a message that you are valued, are important, that we want to respect you, and we want to deal with the things that have caused us division and discord in the past.”

 The Myall Creek Cultural and Education Centre will provide information not only about the massacres of the past but also about the people, Aboriginal and non-Aboriginal, who stood up against the perpetrators and sought justice.